adamlg/chatterbox-deploy/README.md

 ## Basic requirements

 ### Check out the Heroku tutorials
- * [ ] Create a free account at Heroku and [try out the deployment tutorial](https://devcenter.heroku.com/articles/getting-started-with-nodejs#introduction)
+ * [ ] Create a free account at Heroku and [try the deployment tutorial](https://devcenter.heroku.com/articles/getting-started-with-nodejs#introduction)

 ### Reconfigure your app to work in both environments (locally and in production)

  * [ ] Change your port number in shortly.js to 'process.env.PORT || 3468'.
-This will use either Heroku's default port number when it's deployed, or port 3468 if that doesn't exist.
+This will use either Heroku's default port number when it's deployed, and will use port 3468 on your local environment.

 ## Create a Gruntfile: